chloeadriancreates/custom-react-table/README.md

     <Table content={content} color="#577399" />

 ### Date format
-The `Table` component automatically detects dates (passed as ISO strings), and formats them by default in "DD/MM/YYYY" using [dayjs](https://day.js.org/en/).
-You can use any other valid dayjs [parsing token](https://day.js.org/docs/en/parse/string-format) by passing it to the `dateFormat` prop.
+The `Table` component automatically detects dates (passed as ISO strings), and formats them by default in "DD/MM/YYYY" using [Day.js](https://day.js.org/en/).
+You can use any other valid Day.js [parsing token](https://day.js.org/docs/en/parse/string-format) by passing it to the `dateFormat` prop.

     <Table content={content} dateFormat="MM/DD/YY" />